au-dist-2025/AgriTrace/README.md

-# D-Mandates: Decentralized Carbon Credit and Agricultural Traceability System
+# AgriTrace: Decentralized Carbon Credit and Agricultural Traceability System

 ## Abstract
-D-Mandates is a decentralized application (dApp) that combines two major functionalities: agricultural product traceability and carbon credit management.
+This is a decentralized application (dApp) that combines two major functionalities: agricultural product traceability and carbon credit management.
 Built on blockchain technology, it provides a transparent, secure, and efficient platform for farmers, auditors, and buyers to interact in the carbon credit market while ensuring agricultural product authenticity.

 ## Core Features